 Possible benefits:

-- Positive association with food: Introducing safe knife skills early can make meal prep a fun and engaging activity, rather than a chore to be avoided.
+- Positive association with food: Teaching safe knife skills early helps toddlers see meal prep as a fun, engaging activity rather than a chore.

-- Sensorial exploration: Chopping soft foods can provide new textures and sounds for babies and toddlers to explore.
+- Sensorial exploration: Chopping soft foods introduces babies and toddlers to new textures and sounds, enhancing their sensory exploration.

 Here's how you can teach your toddler to use a wooden knife safely and effectively: